Symmetry and Invariant Bases in Finite Element Exterior Calculus: Introduction

-We construct invariant bases for finite element spaces of higher polynomial order by a reduction to the case of lower polynomial degree.
-Towards that aim, we analyze the interaction of simplicial symmetries with two concepts in the theory of finite element exterior calculus.
-On the one hand, we recall the geometric decomposition of the finite element spaces \cite{AFWgeodecomp}
+At the heart of our analysis is a new recursive construction of finite element bases, which is interesting in its own right.
+We construct invariant bases for finite element spaces of higher polynomial degree via reduction to the case of lower polynomial degree.
+For that purpose, we analyze how simplicial symmetries interact with two fundamental concepts in finite element exterior calculus.
+On the one hand, we recall the geometric decomposition of the finite element spaces \cite{AFWgeodecomp},

-This decomposition involves extension operators that we show to preserve invariant bases, so a geometrically decomposed invariant basis for finite element methods can be constructed from invariant bases for the finite element spaces with boundary conditions.
-On the other hand, we recall the canonical isomorphisms \cite{AFW1} over an $n$-dimensional simplex $T$
+We prove that the traces and extension operators commute with the pullbacks along simplicial symmetries.
+In particular, the geometrically decomposed bases are invariant if the individual summands are.
+Therefore, we can construct geometrically decomposed invariant bases from invariant bases with boundary conditions.
+On the other hand, we recall the canonical isomorphisms over an $n$-dimensional simplex $T$ \cite{AFW1}, namely,

-These isomorphisms are natural for the algebraic theory of finite element exterior calculus in the sense that they preserve the canonical spanning sets \cite{licht2018basis}.
-We show that they commute with the simplicial symmetries and thus preserve invariant bases.
-Hence, in order to construct invariant bases for the finite element spaces with boundary conditions it suffices to find invariant bases for finite element spaces of lower polynomial degree and over lower-dimensional simplices.
-The former two observations combined enable a recursive construction of invariant bases, under the precondition that invariant bases are available in the base cases. \\
+These isomorphisms are natural in the sense that they preserve the canonical spanning sets \cite{licht2022basis}.
+We prove that they commute with the simplicial symmetries up to signs and thus preserve invariant bases.
+In particular, we get invariant bases for finite element spaces with boundary conditions from invariant bases for finite element spaces of generally lower polynomial degree.
+Combining these two ideas, we recursively construct invariant bases, using invariant bases that we have discovered in the necessary base cases. \\

-The aforementioned base case refers to the finite element spaces of differential forms of polynomial order zero, that is, constant fields.
-The theory of invariant bases for the constant differential forms over a simplex derives from the classification of monomial irreducible representations of the symmetric group due to Djokovi\'c and Malzan \cite{djokovic1975monomial}.
-Specifically, invariant bases for the constant differential forms exist only in the case of scalar and volume forms, the case of differential forms up to dimension $3$, and the case of constant $2$-forms over $4$-simplices.
-Starting from these base cases, we determine conditions on the dimension and the polynomial degree that ensure that our construction produces invariant bases.
+The aforementioned base cases refer to the finite element spaces of lowest polynomial degree, that is, constant fields.
+Djokovi\'c and Malzan's classification of monomial irreducible representations of the symmetric group \cite{djokovic1975monomial} shows that invariant bases for constant fields exist only in special cases: the scalar and volume forms, the constant differential forms up to dimension $3$, and constant $2$-forms over $4$-simplices.
+We outline the invariant bases for constant fields, using vector calculus notation.
+Let us write $\lambda_{i}$ for the barycentric coordinate associated to the $i$-th vertex of a tetrahedron or a triangle.